Professor Lins; Associate Professors Jayne, Loeb, Pendergrass; Assistant Professors Domel-White, Machacek, Strayer.

 COMPUTER SCIENCE 262.
 (4) COMPUTER SCIENCE II.
 A continuation of Computer Science 261 but with emphasis on language structures and applications of those structures not normally covered in a first course.
 Programming efficiency, documentation standards, and programming style are emphasized.
 Prerequisite: Computer Science 261.
 Offered: spring semester.

 COMPUTER SCIENCE 321.
 (3) CRYPTOGRAPHY.
 An introduction to both classical and modern methods of cryptography with emphasis on how classical number theory has been applied to problems of modern cryptography in recent years.
 Topics to include digital signatures, algorithms and protocols for public and private key cryptography, and systems for secure communications such as e-mail.
 Ethical and political issues having to do with secure communications are also discussed.
 Prerequisites: Computer Science 262 and Mathematics 254.
-Offered: spring semester of even-numbered years.
+(Cross-listed as Mathematics 321.)

 COMPUTER SCIENCE 331.
 (3) COMPUTER GRAPHICS.
 This course covers the principles of two-dimensional and threedimensional computer graphics, including the mathematical theory underlying those principles.
 Topics include the graphics pipeline, drawing basic shapes in two and three dimensions, linear transformations, meshes, clipping, shading, lighting, textures, and various graphics algorithms.
 Prerequisites: Computer Science 262 and Mathematics 141.
 Offered: fall semester of oddnumbered years.

 COMPUTER SCIENCE 461.
 (3) THEORY OF COMPUTING.
 An introduction to theoretical computer science.
 Abstract models of computers are used to help investigate the limitations of computing.
 Topics may include computability, complexity, automata, formal languages and grammars, and the Chomsky hierarchy.
-Prerequisite: Computer Science 362.
-Offered: fall semester.
+Prerequisite: Computer Science 362 and Mathematics 254.
+Offered: spring semester of odd-numbered years.

 MATHEMATICS